Luke Lambert: 2020–2021: Roush Fenway Racing

 In 2020, Lambert left RCR to move to Roush Fenway Racing to be the crew chief for their No. 17 car, driven by Chris Buescher.
 On October 3, 2021, RFR announced that Lambert and their other crew chief, Scott Graves, would be switching teams beginning at the race at the Charlotte Roval, and Lambert reunited with Ryan Newman and became the crew chief of the No. 6, while Graves moved to Buescher's No. 17.

 2022: JR Motorsports

 On January 4, 2022, it was announced that Lambert would be the new crew chief for Noah Gragson and the JR Motorsports No. 9 car in the Xfinity Series after Gragson's previous crew chief, Dave Elenz, moved up to the Cup Series to crew chief Erik Jones and the No. 43 car for Richard Petty Motorsports, which would soon after become Petty GMS Motorsports.

-2023–future: Petty GMS Motorsports
+2023: Legacy Motor Club

 On October 25, 2022, it was announced that Lambert would move back to the Cup Series in 2023 and would continue to crew chief Noah Gragson.
 The two of them would join Petty GMS Motorsports on the team's No. 42 car.
+After it was announced that Lambert and Gragson would be joining the team in 2023, Jimmie Johnson became a part-owner of the team and it was renamed Legacy Motor Club.
+In June, Gragson got injured in a crash in the race at Gateway and GMS Racing Truck Series driver Grant Enfinger filled in for him at Sonoma.
+When Gragson would be indefinitely suspended in August and left the team soon after, Lambert worked with Josh Berry, Mike Rockenfeller, Carson Hocevar and John Hunter Nemechek who finished the season in the No. 42 car.

+2024–present: Spire Motorsports

+On November 13, 2023, Lambert left his job at the Legacy Motor Club No. 42 car the team announced that he would be replaced by Ben Beshore in 2024.
+John Hunter Nemechek became the new full-time driver of the No. 42 and Beshore was his crew chief in the Xfinity Series with Joe Gibbs Racing in 2023.
+On December 6, it was announced that Lambert would crew chief for Spire Motorsports on their No. 77 car in the Cup Series in 2024, which would be driven full-time by Carson Hocevar, who Lambert crew chiefed at LMC at the end of the 2023 season.